jxtx-memorial/jxtx-memorial.github.io/obituaries.md

         2005 by James.
 Today, Galaxy needs no introduction to anyone working in genomics, but at the time was a major advance above the ad-hoc command line bioinformatics analysis that dominated the field.
-The initial version introduced support for accessing remote data resources and visualizing the results [4] .
+The initial version introduced support for accessing remote data resources and visualizing the results.
 The project grew to incorporate thousands of analysis tools into one unified graphical user interface, accessible to anyone via a web browser.
 The Galaxy project remains a landmark achievement and has forever changed the way scientists analyze and share data.</p>